Powerful, Tough, Proven Expedition Stove

 Making dinner at during high altitude training in the Alps (Copyright Blackburn Kite Surfing Team)

-See our short video of how to clean the generator tube after running your KOVEA Booster+1 on dirty fuels like paraffin and premium unleaded.
-Residue from these fuels will be caught by the cable inside the tube.
-Residue can be cleaned easily by removing the cable, wiping clean, and replacing.
+Cleaning the Generator Tube: after running your KOVEA Booster+1 on dirty fuels like paraffin and premium unleaded, residue builds up inside the generator tube.
+This will eventually impair stove performance.
+Residue can be cleaned easily by removing the cable inside the tube, wiping clean, and replacing.
 (It takes less than 2 minutes.)

 Hikin Jim: https://adventuresinstoving.blogspot.com/2017/02/review-kovea-booster1-dual-fuel.html